 - And then repeating the entire procedure for all languages

 Today’s best solutions can detect content changes quickly—without advance notification from the customer—and deliver fast and efficient translation, revision and publication of localized content.
-Turnaround of one business day (or less) is a best practice.
+Turnaround of about one business day (or less) is a best practice.

 6. Look for Omnichannel Options